-Prereg. or concurrent: Taxonomy of Vertebrates.
+Prereq. or concurrent: Taxonomy of Vertebrates.

 A study of the ecological principles of the management of wild animals, both game and non-game species.
 The economic importance of wild-life and the role of various wildlife agencies will also be considered.
+3 lec.
+2 lab.